Care for the Boys

 At Summer Fields every child matters, and the happiness and wellbeing of our pupils is of paramount importance.
 A happy child is a productive child and it is the duty of all staff to help ensure that each and every pupil is well cared for, feels safe and secure, is happy, and engages positively with the world around him.

-The Pastoral work of the school is overseen specifically by a Pastoral Team which is chaired by James Aldred, Deputy Head Pastoral and Head of Boarding.
-The team includes the Heads of Year, Head Sister and Lay Chaplain.
+The Pastoral work of the school is overseen specifically by a Pastoral Team which is chaired by Charlie Langley, Deputy Head Pastoral.
+The team includes the Heads of Year, Head Sister and Head of Boarding.
 The team meets regularly to provide a forum to oversee and support the provision the school makes for the overall welfare and wellbeing of pupils.

 Every pupil has a Form Teacher with whom he has daily contact.
 In addition, every pupil has a Personal Tutor who oversees the academic and pastoral needs of his or her tutees and boarders have Lodgeparents.
 Supporting these are: